 The Salvation Army is running a food shelf Monday-Thursday from 9 a.m. to 2 p.m.
 Guests are asked to call (651) 776-2653 to place an order.
-Staff will call guests by phone when the order is ready to be picked up (usually within 15-45 minutes of the order).
+Staff will call guests by phone when the order is ready for pick up.

 On Fridays, the Salvation Army will run a food distribution out of the WEST door on Lawson street.
 Guests are asked to wait 6 feet apart, lined up along the sidewalk.
 At 1:30 p.m., each guest will be given a box and bag of food rescue items.

-Hot lunches are served daily Monday through Friday from 11:45 to 12:45 p.m. out of a food truck in the parking lot.
+Hot lunches are served daily Monday through Friday from 11:45 a.m. to 12:45 p.m. out of a food truck in the Salvation Army parking lot.

 Merrick Family Services, 1669 Arcade St. N., Suite 4, St. Paul, MN 55106

-Families can receive an emergency box of food on Monday’s from 3 to 5 p.m. or on Tuesday, Wednesday, or Thursday from 10 to 11:30 a.m.
+Families can receive an emergency box of food on Monday’s from 3 to 5 p.m. and Tuesday, Wednesday, or Thursday from 10 to 11:30 a.m.

 Neighborhood House Food Support, Wellstone Center, 179 Robie St. E., St. Paul, MN 55107

-Starting Tuesday, March 31, the Wellstone Center Food Market will be providing curbside pre-packaged emergency bags.
+The Wellstone Center Food Market will be providing curbside pre-packaged emergency bags.
 We accept walk-up and drive-up pick-up.
-Please call 651-789-2534 when you arrive and we will bring out your groceries.
+Please call 651-789-2534 when you arrive and staff will bring out your groceries.

-If you are in need of delivery, please call 651-789-2534 and let the operator know you would like to order emergency bags for delivery.
-We will be taking calls for delivery between 9 a.m.–12 p.m. and 1–4 p.m.
-All calls before 12 p.m. will guarantee next-day delivery.
-All calls after 12 p.m. will guarantee delivery in two days.
+If you need delivery, please call 651-789-2534 and let the operator know you would like to order emergency bags for delivery.
+Neighborhood House will be taking calls for delivery between 9 a.m.–12 p.m. and 1–4 p.m.
+All calls before 12 p.m. will be guaranteed for next-day delivery.
+All calls after 12 p.m. will be delivered in two days.

 Financial Assistance Services: All Financial Assistance intake appointments will be completed over the phone.
 If you need to schedule an appointment or speak with your financial worker please call 651-266-4444.
 For questions regarding Ramsey County METS Medical Assistance cases, call 651-266-3870.